genghis-tuan/virtualization-training/2-create-nginx-pyscript-server-dockerfile/readme.md

 docker images | grep pyscript
 ```

 - The image should be present.
-You've successfully create a image.
+You've successfully created a image.

 - Test the image by creating a container that runs interactively (the logs show in the terminal):